mwaskom/seaborn/doc/index.rst

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
 More practical information is on the :ref:`installation page <installing>`.
-You may also want to browse the :ref:`example gallery <example_gallery>` to get a sense for what kind of tools that are available.
+You may also want to browse the :ref:`example gallery <example_gallery>` to get a sense for what kind of plots you can make with seaborn.

-Much more detail can be found in the :ref:`API reference <api_ref>`, which includes documentation for all the functions along with short examples of how to use them.
-For a higher-level perspective, you can read through the seaborn :ref:`tutorial <tutorial>`.
+For a higher-level perspective on the various tools that are included in the library, you can read through the :ref:`tutorial <tutorial>`.
+Much more detail about individual tools can be found in the :ref:`API reference <api_ref>`, which includes documentation for all the functions along with short examples of how to use them.

-To check out the code or report a bug please visit the `github repository
+To check out the code or report a bug, please visit the `github repository
 <https://github.com/mwaskom/seaborn>`_.
-General support issues are most at home on `StackOverflow <http://stackoverflow.com/>`_, where there is a seaborn tag.
+General support issues are most at home on `stackoverflow <http://stackoverflow.com/>`_, where there is a seaborn tag.

 .. raw:: html